Changing the Equation: Redesigning Developmental Math

 Bowling Green Technical College (re-named Southcentral Kentucky Community and Technical College in 2013)

-Contact: Ryan Sandefur
+Redesign Coordinator: Ryan Sandefur

 Bowling Green Technical College (BGTC) redesigned its developmental math sequence using NCAT’s Emporium Model.
 Prior to the redesign, BGTC offered two developmental courses: Pre-Algebra and Basic Algebra, each a traditional three-hour lecture course with a maximum enrollment of 24 students.
 Fall 2010 enrollment in developmental math was 626 students, a 20% increase over fall 2009.